chetanty/granular-neural-style-app/README.md

 1. Drop or click to upload a **content image** (the photo you want to stylize)
 2. Drop or click to upload a **style image** (the painting or artwork)
-3. Adjust the five **LWSW sliders** — higher early layers = finer texture; higher late layers = broader structural style
+3. Adjust the five **LWSW sliders**, higher early layers = finer texture; higher late layers = broader structural style
 4. Set **iterations** (300 is a good default; more iterations = better quality, slower)
 5. Set **style weight** (higher = more stylized, lower = closer to original content)
 6. Click **run style transfer**